armchair-traveller/svelte-kitify/README.md

-# svelte-kitify
+# Svelte Kitify

-A template for Svelte Kit && Netlify
+A template for Svelte Kit `&&` Netlify

 ⚠ **SvelteKit is currently in public beta**.
 This template and its API may change drastically in the next few months.